henkall/OMVPPB/README.md

 # OMVPPB
-Openmediavault Plex Plugin Backup files. <br>
+Openmediavault Plex Plugin backup files. <br>
-This is just a place where i put some backup files so it is awailible to everyone.
+This is just a place where i put some backup files so it is available to everyone.

+This is only a backup of the files I have been using to rewrite the openmediavault-plexmediacenter plugin and a way to repackage the deb again

 I Like to share. :P